fhiso/legacy-format/core.md

 `http://fihso.org/legacy/supertype/IndividualEvent`

 A subtype of [Event], representing an event that appertained to a particular individual.

+Any IndividualEvent subtype is known to have the following substructures: [AGE], as well as those inherited from [Event].

+{.note} GEDCOM 5.5 put [AGE] as a substructure of [Event], not [IndividualEvent].

 Known subtypes: [BIRT], [CHR], [DEAT], [BURI], [CREM], [ADOP], [BAPM], [BARM], [BASM], [BLES], [CHRA], [CONF], [FCOM], [ORDN], [NATU], [EMIG], [IMMI], [CENS], [PROB], [WILL], [GRAD], [RETI], [EVEN]